bfirsh/dynamicaudio.js/README.md

 dynamicaudio.js
 ===============

-An interface for writing audio with Firefox's new [audio data API](https://wiki.mozilla.org/Audio_Data_API) with a Flash fallback for older browsers.
+An interface for the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) with a Flash shim for older browsers.

 Built packages can be downloaded from [GitHub](https://github.com/bfirsh/dynamicaudio.js/archives/master).